arrayfire/arrayfire-binary-python-wrapper/README.md

 arrayfire-py -> arrayfire-binary-python-wrapper -> ArrayFire C Libraries
 ```
 This means that arrayfire with python each of these parts is needed:
-- [`arrayfire-py`](https://github.com/arrayfire/arrayfire-py) is the `thin` wrapper that provides the numpy-like interface to do math and array operations. *** This is the intended User Interface ***
+- [`arrayfire-py`](https://github.com/arrayfire/arrayfire-py) is the ***intended User Interface*** that provides a numpy-like layer to execute math and array operations with ArrayFire.
-- [`arrayfire-binary-python-wrapper`](https://github.com/arrayfire/arrayfire-binary-python-wrapper) is the `binary` wrapper that provides rough direct access to the functions in the C library.
+- [`arrayfire-binary-python-wrapper`](https://github.com/arrayfire/arrayfire-binary-python-wrapper) is the thin `binary` wrapper that provides rough direct access to the functions in the C library.
 Its purpose is to do the handling of finding the C libraries and handling the communication between Python and C datatypes.
 This package can exist in two forms, with a bundled binary distribution, or merely as a loader that will load the ArrayFire library from a system or user level install.
 - [`ArrayFire C Libraries`](https://github.com/arrayfire/arrayfire) are the binaries obtained from compiling the [ArrayFire C/C++ Project](https://github.com/arrayfire/arrayfire)

 # Installing